Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: More details for Polynomial Interpolation

-where $a_k$ denotes the polynomial coefficient and can be uniquely derived by solving a Vandermonde linear system induced by equations ~(\ref{poly_inter1}) and ~(\ref{poly_inter2}).
-In particular, the Vandermonde linear system is defined as,
+with polynomial coefficients $a_k$ which can be uniquely derived by solving a Vandermonde linear system induced by equations ~(\ref{poly_inter1}).
+In particular, the Vandermonde linear system is defined as

-\end{lemma} Polynomial interpolation using the Vandermonde matrix is not practical because, for a large number of data points, it is expensive to solve the system of equations, and the matrix has a large condition number.
-As a result, Lagrange interpolation is an attractive and essentially equivalent approach to the polynomial interpolation using the Vandermonde matrix.
+\end{lemma} Because solving the Equation~\ref{vand} for a large number of data points is expensive, the general polynomial interpolation using the Vandermonde matrix is not feasible.
+As a result, Lagrange interpolation is a \textbf{essentially equivalent approach} to the polynomial interpolation with the Vandermonde matrix.
+The following Lemma~\ref{app_le_lag_inter_poly} defines the Lagrange interpolation.